-- The Armor Support Frame designated for use in this season shall be Armor Support Frame Type A. - The 17 mm Speed Monitor Module is not considered a blockage of the armor.
-However, it must not be used to obstruct the armor or interfere with the armor's visual features intentionally. - During the competition, no robots are allowed to block any of its Armor Module using its own body structure.
-When an Engineer Robot is grabbing or carrying a Mobile Battlefield Component, any one of its armors is allowed to be blocked by the carried Mobile Battlefield Component and its relevant body structure, and the Armor Module obstructed can be different each time, but multiple Armor Modules are not allowed to be obstructed at the same time.
+The Armor Support Frame designated for use in this season shall be Armor Support Frame Type A.

+• The 17mm Speed Monitor Module is not considered a blockage of the armor.
+However, it must not be used to obstruct the Armor Module or interfere with the armor's visual features intentionally.